safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise2.md

 ![](./Images/Img4.417.Ex3.FeatureTypeName.png)

 Ensure that the Table Handling is set to "Create if Needed".
-Click OK to close the dialog and then connect the new feature type to the Shapefile Reader's &lt;Generic&gt; output port.
+Click OK to close the dialog and then connect the new feature type to the output port of the Shapefile Reader.

 ![](./Images/Img4.418.Ex3.FinalWorkspace.png)